 Dear Mr Figueroa

-The IEEE 802.11 WG is aware of certain Technical Specifications developed by Wi-Fi Alliance that define the usage of fields and/or values that are marked as Reserved in IEEE 802.11 specification.
+The IEEE 802.11 WG is aware of certain Technical Specifications developed by Wi-Fi Alliance that define the usage of fields and/or values that are marked as “Reserved” in the IEEE Std 802.11™-2016 standard and its approved amendments.

-A recent example is bits B14 and B15 of the FILS Discovery Frame, which are marked as Reserved (and therefore set to 0) in IEEE 802.11-2016, but have been specifically defined in the Wi-Fi Alliance Optimized Connectivity Technical Specification section 3.7 (and therefore are set to 1 under certain conditions).
+A recent example is bits B14 and B15 of the FILS Discovery frame, which are marked as “Reserved” (and therefore set to 0) in IEEE Std 802.11™-2016, but have been specifically defined in the Wi-Fi Alliance Optimized Connectivity Technical Specification section 3.7 (and therefore are set to 1 under certain conditions).

-Wi-Fi Alliance should note that Reserved fields and/or values might be redefined at any time in future amendments of the IEEE 802.11 specification.
-IEEE 802.11 WG is concerned about the risk of interoperability issues resulting from mutually incompatible definitions in IEEE 802.11 and Wi-Fi Alliance Technical Specifications.
+Wi-Fi Alliance is advised that “Reserved” fields and/or values might be redefined at any time in future amendments of the IEEE 802.11 specification.
+The IEEE 802.11 WG is very concerned about the risk of interoperability issues resulting from mutually incompatible definitions in IEEE 802.11 and Wi-Fi Alliance Technical Specifications.

-IEEE 802.11 WG strongly requests Wi-Fi Alliance to provide IEEE 802.11 WG with advanced notice of any intentions to (re)define the usage of fields and/or values in its own Technical Specifications.
-This notice can be communicated in accordance with the existing Liaison Agreement between our respective organizations.
-IEEE 802.11 WG maintains an Assigned Numbers (ANA) database and procedure by which assignment to external organizations may be approved upon request.
+The IEEE 802.11 WG maintains an Assigned Numbers (ANA) database and procedure by which assignment to external organizations may be approved upon request.
+IEEE 802.11 WG strongly urges Wi-Fi Alliance to provide IEEE 802.11 WG with a request to allocate reserved IEEE 802.11 standard fields and/or identifiers before using them in Wi-Fi Alliance Technical Specifications.

-We would appreciate that this information is forwarded to relevant Task Groups within Wi-Fi Alliance.
+I request that this information be forwarded to relevant Task Groups within Wi-Fi Alliance.

 Regards,